leanhthien/week1/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:
+- Have to reload the data from the API when rotate the screen to show exactly layout.
+- Not optimize app completely with Butterknife annotation library.

 ## Open-source libraries used